mandar-gite/ailabs_website/README.md

 npm run dev
 ```

 The site will be available at `http://localhost:4321`.
+The `base` path used for GitHub Pages is applied only during production builds, so local development runs from the root URL.

 ### 3. Building for Production